-Over the next four-and-a-half years what started as a small business in a garage became one of the most successful businesses of its type in the Chicago area.
+Once I graduated high school, I started my own silk screening business.
+Over the next four-and-a-half years, what began as a small business in a garage became one of the most successful businesses of its type in the Chicago area.

-As I continued to learn and grow, I felt that something was missing.
+As I continued learning and growing, I felt something was missing.
 Most of these great teachers talked about the big things people need to do to succeed—such as setting goals, employing discipline, and having a positive attitude—but my gut told him something was still missing.
-I saw too many people doing these big things, yet still falling short of reaching their goals.
+I saw too many people doing these big things yet still falling short of reaching their goals.

-Then one day, while listening to a story called “The Point System” told by Brian Tracy, the missing pieces came together for me.
+Then one day, while listening to a story called “The Point System” by Brian Tracy, the missing pieces came together for me.

-Brian described two salesmen going head-to-head in an imaginary sales contest.
+Brian described two salespeople going head-to-head in an imaginary sales contest.
 The winner needed to earn 100 points.
 Both men were well groomed (worth 5 points) and appropriately dressed (worth 8 points).
-They both kept appointments and followed up as requested (worth 4 points).
+They kept appointments and followed up as requested (worth 4 points).
 Each was knowledgeable about their products (worth 6 points) and gave remarkable presentations (worth 10 points).
-With the evaluations nearly complete, the salesmen were tied at 99 points each.
+With the evaluations nearly complete, the salespeople were tied at 99 points each.
 One more factor was taken into account—their pens.
 One used a Cross pen throughout his presentation (worth 2 points); the other used a Bic pen, which had no point value.

 The salesman with the Cross pen won the sale.
 One Little Thing made the difference between winning and losing a sale.
 One Little Thing, seemingly insignificant, separated one salesman from the other.
 One Little Thing mattered.

-I began applying the little-things-matter concept to my real estate career and, almost immediately, my results improved.
-I asked myself: “What are the things I could do that would ultimately affect a seller’s decision as to whether or not they would select me to market their home?”
+I began applying the little-things-matter concept to my real estate career, and my results immediately improved.
+So I asked myself: “What are the things I could do that would ultimately affect a seller’s decision as to whether or not they would select me to market their home?”

 How I Created My Brand